-- Euthanasia may become in future a cost-effective way to treat the terminally ill.
+- Euthanasia may become in the future a cost-effective way to treat the terminally ill.

-- Allowing euthanasia could discourage the search for new mode of treatments for the terminally ill.
+- Allowing euthanasia could discourage the search for new modes of treatment for the terminally ill.

 - Euthanasia could discourage the motivation to provide good care for the dying.